connexcs/docs/docs/setup/integrations/webphone.md

 !!! tip "AnyEdge and WebRTC"
     If you are using AnyEdge, you can enable WebRTC automatically by adding a domain name to your AnyEdge Domain.

-### Add WebPhone Domain
+### Add Web Phone Domain

-Once domains, certificates, and server settings are updated, we can add the WebPhone domain.
+Once domains, certificates, and server settings are updated, we can add the Web Phone domain.

-1. Go to Setup > Integrations > WebPhone
+1. Go to Setup > Integrations > Web Phone
 1. For **Domain**, enter **Domain (A)**
 2. Set **WebRTC Host** as **Domain (B)**
 3. Click **`Save`**